-- Undertaking a data needs assessment, which includes creating a business case to articulate the business outcomes and the data needed to achieve them. - Consulting with community to understand their expectations about the collection and use of their data and the benefits of this to the community. - Consulting with the Indigenous community about implementing Indigenous Data Sovereignty and Indigenous Data Governance in smart places initiatives - Following privacy-by-design and security-by-design principles to ensure technology and data solutions have privacy and security built in. - Conducting a Privacy Impact Assessment (PIA). - Consulting with the IPC to seek advice on risks to privacy and information access rights. - Creating secure digital services to protect government systems and data and complying with the NSW Cyber Security Policy. - Considering the ethical implications of smart places initiatives, particularly the use of artificial intelligence. - Conducting a pre-mortem exercise on every new and additional smart places project to identify vulnerabilities in the project and plan for unintended consequences. - Referring to existing policies and frameworks including the IoT Policy and the Infrastructure Data Management Framework, for guidance on management and protection of IoT and infrastructure data
+- Undertaking a data needs assessment, which includes creating a business case to articulate the business outcomes and the data needed to achieve them. - Consulting with community to understand their expectations about the collection and use of their data and the benefits of this to the community. - Consulting with the Indigenous community about implementing Indigenous Data Sovereignty and Indigenous Data Governance in smart places initiatives. - Following privacy-by-design and security-by-design principles to ensure technology and data solutions have privacy and security built in. - Conducting a Privacy Impact Assessment (PIA). - Consulting with the IPC to seek advice on risks to privacy and information access rights. - Creating secure and fit for purpose digital services to protect government systems and data and complying with the NSW Cyber Security Policy. - Applying the NSW AI Assurance Framework to ensure AI is used safely and ethically while protecting data and privacy. - Conducting a pre-mortem exercise on every new and additional smart places project to identify vulnerabilities in the project and plan for unintended consequences. - Referring to existing policies and frameworks including the IoT Policy and the Infrastructure Data Management Framework, for guidance on management and protection of IoT and infrastructure data.